 DHEAS levels that are too low can result in chronic fatigue, low libido, and mood changes.
 High DHEAS levels – often accompanied by acne, infertility, an absence of a menstrual cycle, or increased body and facial hair – can be a sign of polycystic ovary syndrome (PCOS) or other problems with the adrenal glands.

 Testosterone helps control your body’s muscle-making and fat-burning activities, as well as other aspects of metabolism.
-EverlyWell’s Women’s Health Test measures total testosterone as opposed to free testosterone.
+EverlyWell’s Women’s Health Test measures free testosterone as opposed to total testosterone.

 What about too much testosterone?
 In this case, you might experience acne, menstrual irregularities, and hair growth in parts of your body that hair normally doesn’t grow.
 Over time, too much testosterone in a woman can contribute to diabetes, obesity, infertility, and more.